kiki8495/Employee_management/README.md

-Un proyecto de manejo e inspeccion de usuarios empleados, utilizando php, html, css y xampp.
+A project for managing and inspecting employee users, using php, html, css and xampp.
 Save the file in C:\xampp\htdocs